The Computer Science Program

 220 – Computer Programming and Problem Solving (4)

-Prerequisite: CPSC 109 or 110 or 219 or successful completion of the UMW computer science placement exam.
+Prerequisite: CPSC 110 or 219 or successful completion of the UMW computer science placement exam.
 Continued coverage of disciplined problem-solving and algorithmic development including emphasis on procedural and data abstraction.
 Topics include elementary data structures such as arrays, files, and classes.
 The notions of data modeling and the linking of data type definitions with their associated operations is introduced.
 Study of program design, coding, debugging, testing, and documentation in a higher level language that supports the object-oriented paradigm.
 Intended for students who have had previous programming experience.